ibm-cloud-docs/satellite/health.md

 ### Viewing host health
 {: #host-health}

-When you add hosts to a {{site.data.keyword.satelliteshort}} location, {{site.data.keyword.cloud_notm}} monitors the host and reports back statuses that you can use to keep your hosts healthy.
+When you attach hosts to a {{site.data.keyword.satelliteshort}} location, {{site.data.keyword.cloud_notm}} monitors the host and reports back statuses that you can use to keep your hosts healthy.
 For more information, see [IBM monitoring to resolve and report location alerts](#monitoring-default).
 For troubleshooting help, see [Debugging host health](/docs/satellite?topic=satellite-ts-hosts-debug).
 {: shortdesc}

 You can review the host health from the **Hosts** table in the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/){: external}, or by running `ibmcloud sat host ls --location <location_name_or_ID>`.